Bruno17/migxmultilang/readme.md

 input Type: migxdb

-Configurations: mml_translations,mml_translate
+Configurations: mml_translations:migxmultilang,mml_translate:migxmultilang

-the first is the name of the configuration from above
+the first is the name of the migx-configuration, which does automatically load our formtabs-configutation assigned to the current template, or our default-formtab

-the second one is also allways needed to render some checkboxes to each field into the form
+the second one is also allways needed to render some checkboxes (published, to translate) to each field into the form

-assign this TV to your template(s)
+assign this TV to your template(s), which should be translatable

 Translate fields
 --------------------------------------------------------------------------------